JustinLi004/Double-Transposition-Cipher/WORKLOG.md

 #5/23
 Worked on tweaking scoring and scoring strings higher if they contain expected words and a sufficiently large substring.

+#5/24
+Worked on file inputs and cleaning up errors.

 #Sources
 Initial information + encoding/decoding methodology